johnjackoleary/cfi-commonplace-book/projects/blog/Topic Ideas.md

 - Bay Area history of sfo airspace
 - Practicing Flying in Sim
 - Getting around the Bay from SQL and PAO (this is probably already done)
+- Best flights to do from Bay Area